 *Quick side note about fungus since we have been having cool springs the last couple years.
 With cool/wet weather you may encounter anthracnose on your plants.
 If you are seeing brown spots on trees and shrubs early in the spring it may be this.

-Congrats on starting a garden!
-There has been a huge increase of people wanting to grow their own food as well as flowers, pollinator plants, and converting lawns to native species.
-This post will hopefully help bring some info together and be a place to update and share resources you have shared with us!
+There has been a huge increase of people wanting to grow their own food as well as flowers, pollinator plants and converting lawns to native species so you’ll find a large community, including us, that can help you with all your trials and celebrate your successes.

-This is a great video and article on what you should do when starting a garden.
-It covers everything from where to put your garden and down to soil health.
+This is a great video and article that covers everything from where to put your garden and soil health.
 It links out to other resources as well if you want to learn more.
-Space choice, soil health, etc can not only be used for vegetable gardening but perennials, native, and other gardening you’d like to do!
+Space choice, soil health, etc. can not only be used for vegetable gardening but perennials, native gardens, and other landscaping you’d like to do!

 The desire to start gardening and enjoy outside is hard to suppress.
 Each spring will bring us new weather patterns and it’s best to take Nature’s cues when it comes to accomplishing these yard and garden tasks